 The median or grassy strip in the middle of a road.
 The term is said to have originally referred to the wide median on Canal Street, which separated the residents of the French and Creole part of town from the more newly settled American sector.

-Louisiana has parishes instead of counties, since it was originally ruled by the Roman Catholic nations of France and Spain.
+The equivalent of a county in the other 49 states.
+Louisiana has parishes instead because it was originally ruled by the Roman Catholic nations of France and Spain.
 From the French paroisse.

 One of New Orleans' most distinctive architectural symbols, these are the long, narrow houses you see with rooms all lined up in a row.
 The design is thought to be an evolution of the African "long house" style brought to Louisiana via Haiti.
 The name is thought to come from the West African word shogon, or "God's house,” although some historians also say it refers to a house where you can fire a shotgun and the bullet goes through every room – also the shape generally, of a shotgun.